 - symptoms, diagnosis and recommended treatment

-- Medicare/private health fund details
+- Medicare/private health fund details, and

 - billing or account details.

 We normally collect this information directly from you, but we may need to get it from other sources – for example, from other medical practitioners, health funds or health providers and, with your consent, from family members.
-Whenever we receive information about you from others, we will do our best to let you know that we have received this information.

 - sharing your information within the treatment team